isl-org/OpenBot/policy/README.md

 If this does not work (e.g. on Windows), you may need to activate the environment with `activate openbot` instead.

-Once the environment is active, we need to install tensorflow.
+Once the environment is active, you need to install tensorflow.
 Note that training will be very slow on a laptop.
 So if you have access to a computer with dedicated GPU, we highly recommend to use it by installing the neccessary libraries; make sure you have recent GPU drivers installed.
 Below are the commands to install tensorflow for different operating systems.

-### Mac OS
+#### **Mac OS**
 ```
-conda install -c apple tensorflow-deps
+conda install -c apple tensorflow-deps -y
 pip install tensorflow-macos~=2.9.0
 ```
 GPU support